 A high-street champion and digital marketing expert

-Described on BBC Look North as “the region’s best-known retail expert”, Graham Soult BA (Hons) MA FIPM, the owner and founder of CannyInsights.com, is a consultant, blogger and media commentator whose experience and interests straddle retail, marketing and the web.
+Described on BBC Look North as “the region’s best-known retail expert”, and by ITV as “a North East Mary Portas”, Graham Soult BA (Hons) MA FIPM, the owner and founder of CannyInsights.com, is a consultant, blogger and media commentator whose experience and interests straddle retail, marketing and the web.

 In setting up CannyInsights.com, Graham’s focus is working with retailers and businesses large and small to help them become more successful – whether that’s through understanding their customers better, communicating the right message in their web copy or tweets, or offering a great experience instore.